Blcisse/OmniInsight-IQ/README.md

 ## Overview
 OmniInsight IQ (OIIQ) is a modular, enterprise-grade intelligence platform designed to support consulting-led decision-making through scalable data engineering, AI-driven analytics, and explainable insight delivery.

 The platform unifies performance analytics, engagement intelligence, and AI-assisted reasoning within a single, extensible architecture.
-OIIQ demonstrates how modern AI systems—built around LLMs, RAG pipelines, and cloud-native services—can be applied across multiple business domains while maintaining a consistent, scalable foundation.
+OIIQ demonstrates how modern AI systems—built around LLMs, RAG pipelines, and cloud-native services can be applied across multiple business domains while maintaining a consistent, scalable foundation.

 OIIQ is developed as a solo, end-to-end system and serves as a real-world reference implementation for AI-first software engineering, data systems design, and intelligent automation in enterprise and consulting environments.